• Skip to primary navigation

 Instructions

 • Slice butternut squash in half.
 Remove seeds and stringy bits.
-Put one squash half on a baking sheet flesh side up.
+Put one squash half on a baking sheet.
 Drizzle olive oil on top.
-Roast at 400° for 40 minutes, or until fork-tender.
-After squash cools, peel skin off.
+Roast at 400°F for 40 minutes, or until fork-tender.
+After the squash cools, peel the skin off.

 • Heat tablespoon of olive oil in a large pot.
 Add chopped onion.
 Cook until translucent.
 Add garlic and ginger, and cook a minute longer.